lyricwiki - Please add support for local .lrc lyric files (patch included)

-#3 Updated by Jim Turner almost 2 years ago
+#3 Updated by Jim Turner over 3 years ago

 Ariadne: Wow - looks like you've done a bunch of work the last cpl. days on this!
 Sure, I'll be happy to help in any way I can.
 I'll grab your latest lyricwiki Qt vsn & try it out as soon as I get a chance (I've got some other stuff I need to get to this morning first though).
 My email is also under my name here on redmine if you need to reach me.

-#4 Updated by Ariadne Conill almost 2 years ago
+#4 Updated by Ariadne Conill over 3 years ago

 I think that what I have added is mostly functionally equivalent to what is in the diffs here.
 The only thing missing is guessing metadata from stream metadata, and I think that we should handle this in a more generic way -- I don't see it as in scope for the lyrics plugin.